Gorilla trekking is the big question on the internet that gives half-baked information regarding the gorilla trekking experience in Africa.

 Mountain gorillas are the world’s most endangered ape, threatened by humans and habitat loss, yet the gorillas of Rwanda are one of the world’s greatest conservation success stories.

-The gorillas are fiercely protected by rangers and police, and 10% of the revenue from gorilla trekking permits is used for conservation and community development, so your Rwanda gorilla trek will directly contribute to the protection of these beautiful creatures and the surrounding communities.
+The gorillas are fiercely protected by rangers and police.
+10% of the revenue from gorilla trekking permits is used for conservation and community development.
+So your Rwanda gorilla trek will directly contribute to the protection of these beautiful creatures and the surrounding communities.

 Witnessing the gorillas in their natural habitat is an incredible privilege and one of the most extraordinary wildlife encounters you’ll ever experience.